ottoscholten/zoomChatBot/README.md

 # Current state?
 - Version 1, not fully complete.
 (Missing functionality to make it work for big calls, scroll down for details)
 - Currently don't have time to clean up the script.
 Hoping to clean it up, and python experts please help me clean it up.
 (I am eager to learn!)
+(I made this script in 3 days)

 # How it is suppose to work?
 - I generate an array of breakout rooms with users, based on what users type in the chat (I read the autosave zoom file, it auto saves every minute)